ISISComputingGroup/ibex_developers_manual/Script-generator-high-level-design.md

 ```
 (this is not necessarily the final API)

-We would probably supply some default `ActionsDefinition`s, but instrument scientists would be responsible for writing and maintaining their own instrument-specific actions (in a similar way to the current instrument scripts).
+We would probably supply some default `ScriptDefinition`s, but instrument scientists would be responsible for writing and maintaining their own instrument-specific script definitions (in a similar way to the current instrument scripts).

 Currently, a default value has to be provided for every argument of `parameters_valid` and `run` due to the way we are passing kwargs.
 The parameters that are passed are all currently strings and must be converted to whatever type the user wants.
 We are providing a decorator `cast_parameters_to` to allow scientists to easily cast parameters and also define their own converters (see example `mytype` above).
 The custom converters means they can handle edge cases they are expecting from users.